-8.1 Once CCCS has decided that a merger has infringed, or that an anticipated merger, if carried into effect, will infringe the section 54 prohibition, it has to decide on the action to remedy, mitigate or prevent the SLC or any adverse effects resulting from the SLC.
-However, it should be highlighted that CCCS may consider any remedies that are offered by the merger parties at any time during the merger review process.
-CCCS notes that merger parties may submit remedy proposals that could seek to mitigate the SLC or ensure that adequate efficiencies materialise post-merger.
+- 8.1 Once CCS has decided that a merger has infringed, or that an anticipated merger, if carried into effect, will infringe the section 54 prohibition, it has to decide on the action to remedy, mitigate or prevent the SLC or any adverse effects resulting from the SLC.
+However, it should be highlighted that CCS may consider any remedies that are offered by the merger parties at any time during the merger review process.
+CCS notes that merger parties may submit remedy proposals that could seek to mitigate the SLC or ensure that adequate efficiencies materialise post-merger. - 8.2 This section describes various factors which CCS may take into account in deciding on the appropriateness of taking remedial action and the action(s) which may be taken.
+In practice, these can rarely be considered in isolation from one another.
+Key to CCS's choice of remedy will be its ability to remedy the SLC and any resulting adverse effects.